IndianBoy42/tree-sitter-just/README.md

 To use treesitter based highlighting, folds etc. the queries need to be added to the runtimepath, until I get a PR into `nvim-treesitter/nvim-treesitter` you can install this repo as a plugin using Plug/packer/manual clone etc. This plugin also adds a simple `ftdetect` plugin for detecting

+Packer:
 ```lua
 use "IndianBoy42/tree-sitter-just"
 ```
+Plug
 ```vimscript
 Plug 'IndianBoy42/tree-sitter-just'
 ```
+Manual
 ```
 git clone https://github.com/IndianBoy42/tree-sitter-just ~/.local/share/nvim/site/pack/tree-sitter-queries/start/tree-sitter-just
 ```

 You can then do `require('tree-sitter-just').setup()` to register the parser with tree-sitter.
 You can then do `TSInstall`/`TSUpdate` as usual to install the parser

-You can also add the parser manually using
+You can also add the parser manually using (This is similar to what is done in `require"tree-sitter-just".setup()`)
 ```lua
 require("nvim-treesitter.parsers").get_parser_configs().just = {
   install_info = {